ouspg/CompSec/Lab5_ChipWhisperer/README.md

 Your complete program should be able to require correct keys `8140` and `ABE2` for corresponding traces.

-Can your program solve key `ABE3` for corresponding trace?
+Can your program solve key `ABE3` from corresponding trace?
 If not, tell why it does not work.
 How you could fix that?

-Return you answers to above questions and complete code to ....
-TBA

 **TIPS & TRICKS**